alfonsog714/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates through an array like a for loop would, and .map generates an entire new array without disturbing the pre-existing one.

 2. What is the difference between a function and a method?

+A function is stand-alone, and a method is a function that is attached to an object.

 3. What is closure?

+Closure is the ability for variables within a scope-chain to reach outside into the outer scopes to find values, etc.

 4. Describe the four rules of the 'this' keyword.

+Global Binding: When in the global scope, the value of "this" will be the window object.

+Implicit Binding: When creating a method inside of an object, the value of "this" will be that object.

+New Binding: When creating a new instance of an object via classes, the value of "this" will be that instance of that object.

+Explicit Binding: When using methods such as .call(), .apply(), or .bind(), the value of "this" will be the object passed into those methods.

 5. Why do we need super() in an extended class?

+The super() function enables the extends keyword, allowing the new class to inherit the parent class' prototype and values.

 ## Project Set up